WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 |

-Pinyon and Juniper Forests Pinus edulis (Pinyon Pine), Sabina osteosperma (Utah Juniper), and Sabina monosperma (One-seed Juniper) ,dominate hundreds of thousands of acres of western Colorado, central and western New Mexico, northeastern Arizona, and central and eastern Utah.
-The area covered in this web site, the Four Corners of the Colorado Plateau, has extensive stands of these trees in the 4,000-8,000 foot vegetation zone.
+Pinyon and Juniper Forests Pinus edulis (Pinyon Pine), Juniperus osteosperma (Utah Juniper), and Juniperus monosperma (One-seed Juniper), dominate hundreds of thousands of acres of the Colorado Plateau.
+The Four Corners region of the Colorado Plateau has extensive stands of these trees in the 4,000-8,000 foot vegetation zone.
 Grasses, Sagebrush, Serviceberry, Mountain Mahogany, Blackbrush, and numerous wildflowers find homes in these vast forests.
-The seeds of Pinyon and Juniper nourish most wildlife in these forests and beginning 2,000 years ago the Anasazi created a civilization with these trees: they built homes and fed, clothed, and warmed themselves with Pinyon Pine and Utah Juniper.
-And they must have, as we still do today, found the redolence of a Juniper and Pinyon Pine fire to be one of the grand pleasures of life.
+The seeds of Pinyon and Juniper nourish wildlife.
+For centuries the Anasazi created a civilization with these trees, building homes, feeding, clothing, and warming themselves.
+And the Anasazi must have found the redolence of a Juniper and Pinyon Pine fire to be one of the grand pleasures of life -- many of us in the Southwest still find that pleasure today.

 Today Native Americans of the Southwest and gourmet cooks around the world still prize Pinyon Pine nuts for snacking and cooking.
 The rot resistant wood of the Juniper is used extensively for fence posts and its seeds are strung on necklaces as "Ghost Beads" by the Navajo.
-Most species of Sabina are commonly called "cedar" throughout the United States: "Cedar fence posts", "Cedar firewood", "Eastern Red Cedar", etc. They are not Cedars.
-The scientific name also has its share of confusion: most botanists still refer to the genus Sabina as Juniperus.
-"Pinus edulis", now the state tree of New Mexico, was first collected by Friedrich Wislizenus in the Sangre de Cristo Range of New Mexico and was first described by George Engelmann in Wislizenus' 1848 Tour through Northern Mexico .
-(More biographical information.)
-Pinus edulis (below on the left) typically grows straight, drops its lower limbs as it ages, has dark, tight, fissured bark, and its foliage is open and airy.
+Most species of Juniperus are commonly called "cedar" throughout the United States: "Cedar fence posts", "Cedar firewood", "Eastern Red Cedar", etc. They are not Cedars.
+The scientific name also has its share of confusion: most botanists refer to the genus as "Juniperus", but Colorado flora expert, William Weber, maintains that the genus should be Sabina.
+"Pinus edulis", the state tree of New Mexico, was first collected by Friedrich Wislizenus in the Sangre de Cristo Range of New Mexico and was first described by George Engelmann in Wislizenus' 1848 Tour through Northern Mexico .

 |